ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 HEXDIG   = DIGIT / "A" / "B" / "C" / "D" / "E" / "F"
 ~~~~

+Note that the alphabetic characters may be all uppercase, all lowercase, or mixed case, as per {{RFC5234, Section 2.3}}.
 An example UUID using this textual representation from the above ABNF is shown in {{sampleStringUUID}}.
-Note that in this example the alphabetic characters may be all uppercase, all lowercase, or mixed case, as per {{RFC5234, Section 2.3}}

 ~~~~
 f81d4fae-7dec-11d0-a765-00a0c91e6bf6